bradclawsie/IP-Parse/README.md

 ## DESCRIPTION

 This library tries to fill a gap of a standard type for IP addresses that can be used in programs and other libraries.
-Preferrably Perl6 would ship with a default implementation for this common type, but until then, this is one attempt at defining such a type.
+Preferrably Raku would ship with a default implementation for this common type, but until then, this is one attempt at defining such a type.